sveltejs/learn.svelte.dev/content/tutorial/04-advanced-sveltekit/03-environment-variables/04-public-dynamic/README.md

 title: Public dynamic environment variables
 ---

-In the previous section we saw how to leverage `$env/dynamic/private` for secret environment variables which can't be exposed to front-end code.
+In the previous exercise we saw how to leverage `$env/dynamic/private` for secret environment variables which can't be exposed to front-end code.
 Similar to their static counterpart, there's also an export to import public environment variables.

 For this, first prefix the environment variable inside `.env` with `PUBLIC_`.
 This prefix marks an environment variable as eligible for use in front-end code.